Grassland Middle Activities

 Sponsor: Liz Miles

 Drama club is open to all students at Grassland.
-In Drama Club, students learn about various aspects of theatre arts both acting on the stage as well as behind-the-scenes activities.
+In Drama Club, students learn about various aspects of theater arts both acting on the stage as well as behind-the-scenes activities.
 The club meets Tuesdays after school until 4:00 P.M.
 Sponsor: Jennifer Keith

 Sponsor: Lyric Owen

-The Maker Club meets in the morning before school on Power Mondays 7:15-8:10am.
+The Maker’s Club meets in the morning before school on Power Mondays 7:15-8:10am.
 Students learn to design and program Arduino Uno microcontrollers to complete a variety of projects.